Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

 \subsection{Subgroup Analysis and Physiological Heterogeneity}

-To assess the consistency of model performance across diverse physiological backgrounds and verify whether the model captures genuine hemodynamic features rather than statistical spurious correlations, we conducted a comprehensive stratified validation on the 6,377 subjects included in the study.
-The forest plots (Figure~\ref{fig:forest_plots}) reveal a critical finding: while the model maintains basic discriminative ability across all subgroups, significant inter-group differences profoundly reflect the complexity of PPG waveform modulation by individual physiological states, aligning closely with cardiovascular fluid dynamics principles.
+To assess the consistency of model performance across diverse physiological backgrounds and evaluate the physiological relevance of the learned waveform representations, we conducted a comprehensive subgroup analysis across the 5,460 subjects included in the downstream cohort.
+The forest plots (Figure~\ref{fig:forest_plots}) show that while the model maintains discriminative ability across all subgroups, performance varied across physiological backgrounds, suggesting that physiological state may influence the manifestation of disease-related waveform characteristics.